jamunafisheries/jamunafisheries.github.io/DEPLOYMENT_CHECKLIST.md

 - **Images not showing:** Verify file paths and case sensitivity
 - **Links broken:** Test all internal and external links
 - **Mobile issues:** Test on various devices and screen sizes
+- **Permission errors:** The new workflow handles permissions automatically

 ### Getting Help
 - Check GitHub Actions logs for error details